Jean-Baptiste Élie de Beaumont

 Jean-Baptiste Armand Louis Léonce Élie de Beaumont (25 September 1798 - 21 September 1874) was a French geologist.
+Among his ideas was that mountains were created in a series of episodes over geological time due to the cooling and shrinking of the earth.
+He also suggested that there was a pattern in the orientation of the mountain systems of the world which followed a system of five circles meeting at points on the earth that marked the points of a polyhedron.

 Biography

-Élie de Beaumont was born at Canon, in Calvados.
+Élie de Beaumont was born in a family castle in Canon, in Calvados.
 He was educated at the Lycee Henri IV where he took the first prize in mathematics and physics at the École polytechnique, where he stood first at the exit examination in 1819; and at the École des mines (1819–1822), where he began to show a decided preference for the science with which his name is associated.
 In 1823 he was selected along with Dufrénoy by Brochant de Villiers, the professor of geology in the École des Mines, to accompany him on a scientific tour to England and Scotland, in order to inspect the mining and metallurgical establishments of the country, and to study the principles on which George Bellas Greenough's geological map of England (1820) had been prepared, with a view to the construction of a similar map of France.